Deut. 23:1 ¶ He that is wounded in the stones, or hath his privy member cut off, shall not enter into the congregation of the LORD.

 Deut.
 23:20 Unto a stranger thou mayest lend upon usury; but unto thy brother thou shalt not lend upon usury: that the LORD thy God may bless thee in all that thou settest thine hand to in the land whither thou goest to possess it.

-These verses forbid the people from charging one another interest when making loans of any type to one another.
+These verses forbid the people from charging interest when making loans of any type to one another.
 They are, however, allowed to charge interest to foreigners.
 Again, Leviticus is a bit more specific:

 Leviticus 25:35-36 “And if thy brother be waxen poor, and fallen in decay with thee; then thou shalt relieve him: yea, though he be a stranger, or a sojourner; that he may live with thee.
 Take thou no usury of him, or increase: but fear thy God; that thy brother may live with thee.”